Cambodian striped squirrel: Behavior

-One of the Cambodian striped squirrel's more unusual behaviors is how it forages for food by searching across the vertical bark surfaces of trees.
+One of the Cambodian striped squirrel's more unusual behaviors is how it acts as a bark gleaner by foraging for food by searching across the vertical bark surfaces of trees.
+They are omnivores and along with tree bark, they also consume flowers, insects, and seeds.
 It is relatively uncommon across the squirrel family and especially so without abducted limb adaptations.